alephnode/alephnode/src/pages/13-jiggy-jest-jenkins-one/index.md

 For the sake of keeping things concentrated (and the article length outside of think-piece territory), I'll publish a testing-themed walkthrough in two parts.
 The first, this one, aims to achieve two goals:

-1. explain the rationale for TDD, and
+1. explain the rationale for Test-Driven Development, or TDD, and
 2. highlight the formidable strength of Jest, a JavaScript framework that makes the DX for testing painless.

 The second will focus on creating a CI/CD layer that leverages our tests to reject breaking changes and deploy code once merged.
 It'll also detail how to update infrastructure automatically through code using Terraform.